opensamba/passmenuplus/README.md

 _passmenu-otp_ works the same way as _passmenu_:

   1. Run it (from shell or using keybinding).
-  2. Pick a password in dmenu.
+  2. Pick a password in passmenu.
   3. The password gets copied to your X clipboard for a limited amount of time.

-The only difference is if you select `otpauth://` password, the script automatically uses it to generate OTP, and copies that to your clipboard instead.
+The **additional feature** is if you select password with content `otpauth://`, the script automatically uses *pass otp* to generate an OTP, and **copies that number** to your clipboard instead!

 ## Security Considerations

-Disclaimer: This script runs the contents of your secret through `grep`.
-If you don't trust your environment, it won't be safe to use!
+If you don't trust your device or your environment, don't use this tool.

 ## Copyright